Full field X-ray Scatter Tomography: Results

 \section{Results}

 Fig. \ref{fig:phantom}(c--f) shows slices of the PMMA phantom at the positions indicated in \ref{fig:phantom}(a).
-The same slices in Fig. \ref{fig:phantom}(g--j) reconstructed from absorption data allow us to make comparisons with a common imaging technique that produces high contrast and resolution.
+The same slices in Fig. \ref{fig:phantom}(g--j) reconstructed from transmission data allow us to make comparisons with a common imaging technique that produces high contrast and resolution.
 All edges of the phantom are clearly visible in the scatter tomogram.
 The bone-equivalent insert (B) shows up darker than the surrounding PMMA (P) in the scatter tomogram.
 This is in contrast with the conventional tomogram, which is a map of linear attenuation coefficient, whereas scatter tomography maps electron density.
-However, self absorption of photons scattered from (B) makes the values here non quantitative.
+Although self-absorption of photons scattered from (B) makes the values here non quantitative, the reversal of contrast demonstrates that the two imaging techniques display complementary information, and serves as an illustration of the usefulness of scatter imaging.
 A small difference in value is just visible between the cavities (A) and (B), indicating a greater electron density in (B), as expected.

 We quantify image quality using contrast and resolution metrics of the three slices within the phantom in Table~\ref{tab:contrast_resolution}.
-Uncertainties are stated as standard deviations from the mean.

-Image contrast $|I_\mathrm{P}-I_\mathrm{A}|/(I_\mathrm{P}+I_\mathrm{A})$ was calculated from the mean value in the PMMA $I_\mathrm{P}$ and in the air-filled cavity $I_\mathrm{A}$.
+Image contrast $|I_\mathrm{P}-I_\mathrm{A}|/(I_\mathrm{P}+I_\mathrm{A})$ was calculated from the mean value in the PMMA $I_\mathrm{P}$ and in the air-filled cavity $I_\mathrm{A}$, with measurement uncertainty stated in standard deviations.
 These values were measured from the two circular \gls{roi}s shown in Fig.~\ref{fig:phantom}(b).
 The image contrast is greatest in the uppermost reconstructed region for both imaging modalities, due to the background noise raising the mean value of $I_\mathrm{A}$.
-It achieved a respectable maximum purely from scatter imaging of $0.65 \pm 0.06$, and a maximum from absorption imaging of $0.85 \pm 0.02$.
+It achieved a respectable maximum from scatter imaging of $0.65 \pm 0.06$, and a maximum from transmission imaging of $0.85 \pm 0.02$.